MAT 321 - PS4¶

 error: 1.0

-In HW2 we derived a numerical scheme to solve Poisson's equation in 1D:
+In HW2, we derived a numerical scheme to solve Poisson's equation in 1D:

-$$ - \frac{d^2}{dx^2} u(x) = f(x) \qquad u(0) = u(1) = 0 $$The discretized system was of the form:
+$$ - \frac{d^2}{dx^2} u(x) = f(x), \quad u(0) = u(1) = 0. $$

-$$ T u = h^2 f $$where:
+$$ T u = h^2 f, $$

-$$ T = \begin{bmatrix} 2 & -1 & & & & \\ -1 & 2 & -1 & & & \\ & -1 & 2 & -1 & & \\ & & \ddots & \ddots & \ddots & \\ & & & -1 & 2 & -1 \\ & & & & -1 & 2 \\ \end{bmatrix}, f = \begin{bmatrix} f(h) \\ f(2h) \\ \vdots \\ f(n h) \end{bmatrix} $$T is tridiagonal, so we now know how to solve this system in $O(n)$ operations.
-All variations of the 1D problem are equally easy to solve.
+$$ T = \begin{bmatrix} 2 & -1 & & & \\ -1 & 2 & -1 & & \\ & -1 & 2 & -1 & \\ & & \ddots & \ddots & \ddots \\ & & & -1 & 2 \\ \end{bmatrix}, \quad f = \begin{bmatrix} f(h) \\ f(2h) \\ \vdots \\ f(nh) \\ \end{bmatrix}, $$

-We can think of the operator $ u \rightarrow - \frac{d^2}{dx^2}u$ and boundary conditions $ u(x,0) = u(x,1) = 0 $ as being applied independently to the columns of $U$, thus they are discretized by the matrix $ U \rightarrow TU$.
-Similarly, we can think of the operator $ u \rightarrow - \frac{d^2}{dy^2}u$ and boundary conditions $ u(0,y) = u(1,y) = 0 $ as being applied independently to the rows of $U$, thus they are discretized by the matrix $ U \rightarrow U T^T = UT$.
+The operator $ u \rightarrow - \frac{d^2}{dx^2} u $ with boundary conditions $ u(x,0) = u(x,1) = 0 $ can be applied independently to the columns of $ U $, resulting in $ U \rightarrow TU $.
+Similarly, the operator $ u \rightarrow - \frac{d^2}{dy^2} u $ with boundary conditions $ u(0,y) = u(1,y) = 0 $ can be applied independently to the rows of $ U $, yielding $ U \rightarrow UT^T = UT $.

-$$T = S^{-1} \Lambda S$$
+$$ T = S^{-1} \Lambda S, $$

 import numpy as np